 To maintain tire health, several actions are appropriate, tire rotation, wheel alignment, and, sometimes, retreading the tire.

 Rotation—Tires may exhibit irregular wear patterns once installed on a vehicle and partially worn.
 Front-wheel drive vehicles tend to wear the front tires at a greater rate compared to the rear tires.
-Tire rotation is moving the tires to different car positions, such as front-to-rear, in order to even out the wear, with the objective of extending the life of the tire.
+Rotation is the Tire Repair process of moving the tires to different car positions, such as front-to-rear, in order to even out the wear, with the objective of extending the life of the tire.

 Alignment—Wheel alignment helps prevent wear by having the tire rotate in a direction, other than the path of the vehicle.
 When mounted on the vehicle, the wheel and tire may not be perfectly aligned to the direction of travel, and therefore may exhibit irregular wear.
 If the discrepancy in alignment is large, then the irregular wear will become substantial if left uncorrected.
 Wheel alignment is the procedure for checking and correcting this condition through adjustment of camber, caster, and toe angles.
 The adjustment of the angles should be done as per the OEM specifications.